 Home pulled English beer

-I supose you could call this 'Home Draft' and it's not to be confused with the recent launch of the Molson Coors Home Draft system.
+I suppose you could call this ‘Home Draft’ and it’s not to be confused with the recent launch of the Molson Coors Home Draft system.
 This is THE WAY to enjoy 32 pints of beer with your mates, at home using a traditional hand pump.

 If you are lucky enough to live near a microbrewery and are having a party or BBQ, then maybe you should think about giving them a ring, having a sample of their beers and then ordering a 32 pint polypin.
 That's exactly what we did with (one of) our local microbrewery Nutbrook.